EPPO activities on diagnostics

 European Mycological Network

-In addition to its regular programme of activities, EPPO participates in various projects that are conducted over a fixed period of time and that may be funded by the Organization itself, part of its members, or other organizations.
-In the field of diagnostics, EPPO has participated in several projects, such as Q-detect, Q-collect and TESTA.
-EPPO is currently a partner in the EMPHASIS, XF-ACTORS and VALITEST projects.
+In addition to its regular programme of activities, EPPO participates in various projects that are conducted over a fixed period of time and that may be funded by the Organization itself, some of its members, or other organizations.
+In the field of diagnostics, EPPO has participated in several projects, such as Q-detect, Q-collect, TESTA, EMPHASIS, XF-ACTORS and VALITEST.
+EPPO is currently a partner in the BeXyl project.

 - EPPO Global Database

 - EPPO Reporting Service